Jacksonville Jaguars Hire Doug Marrone, Tom Coughlin

 Jacksonville has the pieces to move forward and make a statement in the AFC South under Marrone.
 Franchise quarterback Blake Bortles looked much better in his final two games of the season, throwing for over 600 yards and two touchdowns with no picks.

-The Jacksonville defense features a number of talented top draft picks including Jalen Ramsey, Donte Fowler, and Malik Jackson.
+The Jacksonville defense features a number of talented top draft picks, including Jalen Ramsey, Donte Fowler, and Malik Jackson.
 A young core for Doug Marrone to build around with another big draft could be exactly what the Jaguars need moving forward.

 The defense is loaded with talent, but the offense was the real problem for Jacksonville in 2016.
-The offense ranked 25th in the NFL averaging 19.9 points per game.
+The offense ranked 25th in the NFL, averaging 19.9 points per game.

 The Jaguars have the complimentary pieces on offense at both wide receiver and running back.
-After an incredible 2015 season Allen Robinson saw his numbers drop significantly from 14 touchdowns and 1,400 receiving yards to less than 900 receiving yards and only six touchdowns.
+After an incredible 2015 season, Allen Robinson saw his numbers drop significantly from 14 touchdowns and 1,400 receiving yards to less than 900 receiving yards and only six touchdowns.

 Allen Hurn’s numbers also dropped a great deal from just over 1,000 yards receiving and 10 touchdowns in 2015 to less than 500 yards receiving and three touchdowns in 2016.